PayPal Generosity Network Terms and Conditions

 In addition to the Prohibited Activities and Activities Requiring Approval in the PayPal Acceptable Use Policy, you may not post any content within the Fundraiser (“Fundraiser Content”) that:

-If you create a Fundraiser to support others in need, please be respectful of their privacy.
-You need to ensure that intended beneficiaries consent to their name being used, their photo or likeness being displayed, etc.
+- if you create a Fundraiser to support others in need, please be respectful of their privacy.
+You need to ensure that they consent to their name being used, their photo or likeness being displayed, etc.

 You may not use the Generosity Network for the explicit or implicit purpose of or involving: